How Do You Get Meningitis?

 What Is Meningitis?

 While we tend to think of meningitis as a disease in and of itself, it’s typically just a symptom of another problem.
 Meningitis occurs when the meninges (the protective membranes surrounding the brain and spinal cord) become inflamed.
-Several things can cause this inflammation, but the symptoms tend to be the same no matter the underlying cause.
+Several things can cause this inflammation, but the symptoms tend to be the same, no matter the underlying cause.

-After identifying a case of meningitis, the most important step is to determine what’s causing it.
+After identifying a case of meningitis, determining what is causing it is the most important step.
 The cause of the inflammation (usually some sort of infection) must be determined before the appropriate treatment can start.
 How quickly this can be done often means the difference between death or lifelong disability and a healthy recovery.
-The Centers for Disease Control and Prevention, CDC, recognizes five different types of meningitis: bacterial, viral, fungal, parasitic (or amebic), and non-infectious.

 • Bacterial Meningitis: